apache/activemq-artemis/docs/user-manual/en/ha.md

 - `max-saved-replicated-journals-size`

-This specifies how many times a replicated backup server can restart after moving its files on start.
-Once there are this number of backup journal files the server will stop permanently after if fails back.
+This option specifies how many replication backup directories will be kept when server starts as replica.
+Every time when server starts as replica all former data moves to 'oldreplica.{id}' directory, where id is growing backup index, this parameter sets the maximum number of such directories kept on disk.

 - `allow-failback`